mcpc by apify

 ## Example script

-of an AI-generated script that validates prerequisites and calls MCP tools.
+AI-generated "code mode" script that validates prerequisites and calls MCP tools with `--json`.